great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/airflow_quickstart.md

     run_data_wrangling_task
     ```

-3. Save your changes and close the `gx_dag` DAG file.
+3. Save your changes and close the `gx_dag.py` DAG file.

 ## Run the DAG